Shahs of Sunset: Reza Farahan

-Born in Tehran, Iran in 1973, raised in Beverly Hills, Reza Farahan is a real estate agent in Los Angeles.
-Married to Adam Neely, Farahan is openly gay and often struggles with gossip and prejudice regarding his sexuality.
-He wanted to participate in the show after seeing news reports of the suicides of teenagers who were bullied because they were gay, and he wanted to help by portraying a positive image of both gay people and Middle Easterners.
-Reza's husband Adam, a former fashion model, works for Ryan Murphy in post-production on his various shows.
-Reza and Adam have been involved since 2010, and their engagement was featured in the third-season finale.
-In season four, Adam and Reza have complications in their relationship and call off their wedding after tumultuous issues arise inside their group of friends following a fake rumor of the drunk MJ carrying the gay couple's love child.
-Reza and the gang continue on Reza and Adam's wedding trip to Thailand.
-His father is Jewish, and his mother is Muslim.
+Born in Tehran, Iran, in 1973, and raised in Beverly Hills, California, Reza Farahan is a real estate agent in Los Angeles.
+He works with MJ at Keller Williams Realty.

+Farahan's father is Jewish, and his mother is Muslim.
 In an episode, he reveals his father converted to Islam to marry his mother.
-When his parents' marriage ended in divorce, his father moved back to New York City to be with his Jewish family; in an episode, it's revealed that Farahan's paternal grandmother pressured his father and rejected Reza because he was not Jewish.
-He works with MJ at Keller Williams Realty.
+When his parents' marriage ended in divorce, his father moved back to New York City to be with his Jewish family; in an episode, it's revealed that Farahan's paternal grandmother pressured his father, and rejected Farahan because he was not Jewish.

+Farahan is openly gay and has struggled with prejudice regarding his sexuality.
+He wanted to participate in the show after seeing news reports about the suicides of teenagers who were bullied because they were gay, and he wanted to help by portraying a positive image of a gay Middle Easterner.
+He is married to Adam Neely, a former fashion model who works in post-production on Ryan Murphy's shows.
+Farahan and Neely have been together since 2010, and their engagement was featured in the third-season finale of Shahs of Sunset.
+In season four, they call off their wedding after issues arise inside their group of friends following a fake rumor of MJ carrying the couple's child.
+The group continues on to the wedding trip to Thailand.